-Do Employers Have to pay Employees if There is bad Weather
+Do Employers Have to Pay Employees if There Is Bad Weather?

-Do Employers Have to pay Employees if There is bad Weather
+Do Employers Have to Pay Employees if There Is Bad Weather?

 pay Employees if There is bad Weather

 Not all companies are created equal.
 Many companies and organizations employ a variety of employees depending on many factors.
-The two different employee types are exempt and non-exempt employees.
+The two different employee types are exempt and nonexempt employees.

-The Fair Labor Standards Act (FLSA) has established and implemented rules and regulations that help identify the differences between exempt and non-exempt workers.
+The Fair Labor Standards Act (FLSA) has established and implemented rules and regulations that help identify the differences between exempt and nonexempt workers.

 Exempt Employee